antonsalvadores/Projects_QFB/Econometrics/Time Series and Simulation/README.md

 * Validated predictive directionality (Granger Causality) between interest rates and exchange rates in historical scenarios.

 ## Repository Structure
-* `HW01_Econometría.ipynb`: Main notebook containing the data import pipeline, cleaning, statistical testing, and mathematical modeling.
+* `HW01_Econometría.ipynb`: Main notebook containing the data import pipeline, cleaning, statistical testing, and mathematical modelling.
 * `HW01_Econometría_functions.py`: Auxiliary Python module with custom functions to automate hypothesis testing and metric calculations.
 * `Statement.pdf`: Technical document outlining the mathematical requirements and theoretical framework of the solved problems.
 * `.csv` / `.xlsx` files: Financial datasets used in the analysis (Gold prices, IBEX 35, and macroeconomic indicators).